dockstore/dockstore-documentation/docs/launch-with/galaxy-launch-with.rst

 Import from a TRS ID
 ---------------------

 If you have already found a workflow on Dockstore that you would like to launch, click on the copy symbol next to the TRS in the Workflow Description box.
-This will copy the TRS ID to your clipboard.
+This will copy the :ref:`dict TRS` ID to your clipboard.

 .. figure:: /assets/images/docs/galaxy/copy_TRS_ID.png
    :alt: Copy TRS ID